bunburya/shyft/README.md

 a paid model.
 Some optional features may rely on (free) third party services - for example, the map display currently relies on [OpenStreetMap](https://www.openstreetmap.org).

-Shyft is written in Python and uses [Plotly / Dash](https://plotly.com/dash/) to display activity data.
+Shyft is written in Python and uses [Plotly/Dash](https://plotly.com/dash/) to display activity data.
 A full list of the dependencies is available in the Pipfile.

 Shyft is an early work in progress.